department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0003-form-submission-purge-plan.md

   - Use `benefits_intake_uuid` to identify and delete PDFs from each team's AWS S3 bucket.

 - **Trigger for Purge**:

   - Purge records where the status is `"vbms"`, marking the final stage of submission processing.
   - For records not reaching `"vbms"`, resolve via manual remediation or notify users.

+- **Definition of "Purge"**:
+  - Replace the `form_data` field with `nil` or empty values to remove sensitive data while retaining the structure of the record for metadata purposes.

 ### 4.2.
 Job Implementation